Zuni fetishes: Development of a market economy for Zuni fetishes

-Double stranded Zuni fetish necklace with eagle fetish in center, 40 total fetishes made from turquoise, jet, pipestone, serpentine, mother of pearl, spiny oyster shell.
-The fetishes are strung on fine sinew strung with olive shell and turquoise heshi (beads), with a hand-made sterling silver clasp and cones.
-The carver of this object is unknown.

 Historically, fetishes were carried in pouches or worn (as in a fetish necklace).
 Fetish necklaces can be single stranded or have multiple strands.
 It is believed that each carved animal depicted in the necklace has a spirit that resides within it.
 With the emergence of Zuni jewelry created for sale or trade in the 20th century, in particular in the 1960s and 1970s, a more realistic carving style developed.
 Forerunners in this newer style include members of the Leekya and Leekya-Deyuse families who are known for their bird fetish necklaces.
 Often the heshi (beads) were made by artisans at the neighboring Santo Domingo (Kewa) Pueblo up the Rio Grande Valley.
 Prior to the 1960s these necklaces were not sold or traded outside of the culture.

 20th and 21st century Zuni fetish carver families

 Zuni carvers tend to run in families.
 A family member may be adopted by a member of another clan or a relative, therefore the last names may differ and family trees do not necessarily follow "strict bloodlines."
+The list is as follows: